Local Order Average-Atom Interatomic Potentials: Results

 The results for the LOAA method are presented in \fig{fig:g:LOAA_all_energy_dif_contour} using the same contour scale as for the AA method in \fig{fig:g:AA_all_energy_dif_contour}.
 The maximum error in energy for LOAA is about $6\times10^{-3}$, not discernible on this scale.
 This small error reflects finite size limitations of the TS simulation rather than the LOAA formalism, which is exact.
-Both the partial RDFs and the energy per atom computed from the TS simulations were obtained from 10 realizations of a 2688 atom system, and as seen in \figs{fig:g:syssize} and \figx{fig:g:PE_RVE}, neither are fully converged.
+Both the partial RDFs and the energy per atom computed from the TS simulations are obtained from 10 realizations of a 2688 atom system, both of which may not be fully converged (see Figs.~S2 and S3 in the SM).
 As a result both the TS energy and the LOAA-predicted energy (which depends on the partial RDFs) have errors and do not match exactly.